Someone Does Not Like You

 Are you very popular, someone lots of people like?
 Well that alone could be the problem!
 Too many people like you (popularity can be a big problem for some people—and no way could they ever like someone as popular as you).
 Perhaps you walk with an air of self-confidence, holding you head up high.
 See the problem?
 Someone doesn’t like you because of that.
 How dare you feel enough confidence to hold your head up, walking with poise and self-assurance!

 Are there tale-tale signs when someone does not like you?
 Must a warning shot be fired over your head, or can something such as body language reveal dislike or disdain?
 Or is it the face that says it all?
-What about lack of interest or acknowledgement when you’re speaking, or turning toward the door as if they’re wanting to leave, or wanting you to leave?
+What about lack of interest or acknowledgement when you’re speaking, or turning the head or the body toward the door as if wanting to leave?
+Or, what about giving a look that says they want you to leave?
 As the old saying goes, actions speak louder than words.
 With this in mind, here are some things that could be signaling that someone does not like you:

 1. Not Enough Eye Contact.
 Although not foolproof (some people can keep eye contact with you and still lie to your face), eyes can provide helpful information.
 Are they the “window to the soul?”
 I don’t know, but I do know eye contact is a good thing to watch for when someone is talking to you.
 I believe it’s hard to hide “lying eyes.”
 If you’ve observed someone who, when interacting with others makes good eye contact, but they seem to have trouble keeping eye contact with you, then this could be signal of deception.
 Observe the eyes of people when they speak to you.